Language and gender: History and development of the field

-Difference/Deficit models (1970s)
+Deficit model (1970s)

 Early work on language and gender began by noticing ways in which women's language deviated from the presumed default, or men's, language practices.
 In 1975 Robin Lakoff identified a "women's register", which she argued served to maintain women's (inferior) role in society.
 Lakoff argued that women tend to use linguistic forms that reflect and reinforce a subordinate role.
 These include tag questions, question intonation, and "weak" directives, among others (see also Speech practices associated with gender, below).
 This research was influential in questioning research on language that only looked at men's language practices and recognizing that gendered differences in language exist.
 However, not long after the publication of Language and Woman's Place, other scholars began to produce studies that both challenged Lakoff's arguments and expanded the field of language and gender studies.

-Another early approach was the deficit model, which defines adult male language as the standard, and women's language as deficient.
-This approach created a dichotomy between women's language and men's language.
-This triggered criticism to the approach in that highlighting issues in women's language by using men's as a benchmark.
-As such, women's language was considered to have something inherently 'wrong' with it.
-Studies such as Lakoff's Language and Woman's Place have been labeled the "deficit approach", since they posit that one gender is deficient in terms of the other.
+Studies such as Lakoff's Language and Woman's Place have been labeled the "deficit approach", since they assume that adult male language is standard, and that women's language is deficient.
 Descriptions of women's speech as deficient can actually be dated as far back as Otto Jespersen's "The Woman", a chapter in his 1922 book Language: Its Nature and Development, and Origin.
-While later work has problematized Jespersen's view of women as inferior, of the chapter's language from a modern perspective, Jespersen's contributions about the prospect of language change based on social and gendered opportunity, lexical and phonological differences, and the idea of genderlects and gender roles influence language remain relevant.
-One refinement of the deficit argument is the so-called "dominance approach", which posits that gender differences in language reflect power differences in society.
+While later work has problematized Jespersen's view of women as inferior, Jespersen's contributions are still considered relevant, especially about the prospect of language change based on social and gendered opportunity, lexical and phonological differences, and the idea of genderlects and how gender roles influence language.
+The "dominance approach" (see below) is considered a refinement of the deficit model, positing that perceived gendered 'deficits' result from power differences in society.